Whitetail Rendezvous is all about Deer Hunting

-Come join us as we share the traditions of hunting, the campfire stories of great hunts, introducing women and kids to the outdoors and stories from our past with Whitetail Rendezvous host Bruce Hutcheon.
+Come join us as we share the traditions of hunting, the campfire stories of great hunts, introducing women and kids to the outdoors and stories from our past with Whitetail Rendezvous host and executive Producer Bruce Hutcheon.

 I retired about four years ago and began spending more and more days hunting whitetails.
 I quickly realized that while traveling cross county to the Midwest from my home in Colorado I had hours of windshield time to get Whitetail smart.
 How the heck was I going to connect to audio information?

 Answer, podcasts off my smart phone.
 Quickly I realized that while there were some good whitetail focused podcasts out there I just was not getting the info I wanted.
 Returning from last fall’s hunts I spent time listening to many different podcast forums and gained a lot of knowledge about podcasts.

 I sure had a lot to learn about the how, what, why and when of producing value based content on a consistent basis for those with a passion for Whitetails.
 I knew that if I wanted to great focused information, useful strategies, new techniques and ideas on how it’s done right so would thousands of others.

 The work really began when my good friend, Bob Roark said he was interested in the project and wanted to help bring it to life.
 Phew, was I glad about that for hundreds of reasons.
 He helped me develop the foundation of Whitetail Rendezvous.

 From an idea the project morphed into a passion to a build whitetail community that shares “great stuff” with guys & gals just like you.